variable17/office-attendance-system/README.md

 db.session.commit()
 flash('You are checked In, Now.')
 ```
-User get logged in and a check_in value get stored in the database along with session-id which is coockie_value.
+User gets logged in and a check_in value get stored in the database along with session-id which is coockie_value.
 A user can't log in
-again because route checks to see that if for the user value exists in session.
+again because route checks to see that if for the user's cookie_value's value exists in session.
 ```
 st.get(user.cookie)
 flash('Already logged In')